npccodes/npccodes/README.md

 - 💞️ I’m looking to collaborate on LLM based and langchain product
 - 📫 How to reach me mail: npccodes@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: People consider as a geek, I don't think so 😁.
+- ⚡ Fun fact: People consider developer as a geek, I don't think so 😁.

 <!---
 npccodes/npccodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.